Contact Consumer Protection

 Consumer protection agencies in Australia develop an innovative communication tools to help people from diverse backgrounds understand their consumer rights and responsibilities under the Australian Consumer Law.

-Your rights when you buy something explains your consumer rights and the steps you can take to resolve problems.
+Your rights when you buy something, produced by the Australian Competition and Consumer Commission (ACCC), explains your consumer rights and the steps you can take to resolve problems.
 It includes information about disability-related purchases,.
 It is written in easy english, which is more accessible for people who have difficulty reading and understanding written information.

 It is available in English and eight other languages: